kubernetes-sigs/kubebuilder/docs/book/src/component-config-tutorial/tutorial.md

 Please, be aware that it will force Kubebuilder remove this option soon in future release.

+Instead of relying on ComponentConfig, you can now directly utilize `manager.Options` to achieve similar configuration capabilities.

 </aside>

 Nearly every project that is built for Kubernetes will eventually need to